Exactly how do you get started with visual strategies? Where do you begin? It’s a common question.

 BIG tip #5

 This is a learning experience, so give yourself a break.
-I’m always surprised how some people really struggle and others just “get it,” especially in integrating visual strategies to support communication for students with autism.
+You are learning more about another dimension of communication.
+I’m always surprised how some people really struggle and others just “get it,” especially in integrating visual strategies into life routines to support communication for students with autism.

 Here’s the difference between those two groups.
 The ones who struggle seem to focus on trying to get the student with ASD to fit in to their pre-planned environment by acting and functioning like everyone else.
 They want the student to change so they assimilate into the group or the class.